-Thanks for R. Volz for his insightful discussions.
+Thanks for K. Goldberg and R. Volz for their insightful discussions.
 Thanks Q. Hu and Z. Goodwin for their contributions to the earlier implementation and experiments.
-Thanks for Y. Xu, J. Zhang, H. Lee, H. Wang, P. Davalos and Z. Bing for their inputs and contributions to the Networked Robots Laboratory in Texas A&M University.
+Thanks for Y. Xu, H. Lee, H. Wang, P. Davalos and Z. Bing for their inputs and contributions to the Networked Robots Laboratory in Texas A&M University.